 So what’s the moral of the story?
 Well that’s up to you.
 What would you do?
 I’d love to hear your answer.
 Drop me a line and let me know your thoughts.
 I might even publish my favorite response (in two sentences or less) in an upcoming column.

 What would I do?
 Considering my age and the fact journalists’ salaries aren’t exactly robust, I’d probably think really hard before spending $125 on anything, let alone a rug.

-Kevin MacMillan is managing editor of the Sierra Sun and North Lake Tahoe Bonanza newspapers; his columns appear every other Wednesday in the Sierra Sun.
-He may be reached for comment at email@example.com.
+Kevin MacMillan is managing editor of the Sierra Sun and North Lake Tahoe Bonanza newspapers.
+He may be reached for comment at firstname.lastname@example.org.